roerohan/vscode-MongoSnippets-NodeJS/README.md

 > Note: This is a `beta` feature, updates will be coming soon

 - Model name suggestions:
-   * First it identifies the names of the models in a folder named models (if any)
+   * First it identifies the names of the models in a folder named models (if any) in the `workspace root directory`.
    * It stores the modelnames and provides completion suggestions when you start typing the name of a model.

 ### **Snippets:**